dustinpfister/blog_posts/_posts/js-math-pow.md

 ### 3.5 - Lets check this out

-So now to try things out with these methods.
+So now to try things out with these methods to see if everything works as expected.
+I will want to start out with a very low resolution and color depth such as 4 by 4 with a depth of 2.

 ```js
 var w = 4, h = 4,